Daily Philosophy

 Four moral theories and their views

-Eating small quantities of meat that was grown organically in a sustainable way might be morally justifiable.
-Utilitarianism would consider both animal suffering in the process of meat production and the environmental impact of animal farming.
-Most ethics theories would agree that large-scale animal farming as it is practiced today is morally wrong. (more...)
+Eating small quantities of meat that was grown in a sustainable way might be morally justifiable, while large-scale animal farming is probably morally wrong. (more...)

 Image